GIGAKLIBADZE/intro-component-with-sign-up-form/README.md

 ## My process

 I used different point of view when starting building of the project.
-I split off it in different components, then started to initialize each of them with respective CSS files and with using JS in it.
+I split off it in different components and I used Tailwind CSS for styles for the first times.
 I used mobile first workflow.
 For summary, I changed my mindest for with React JS for the process of building.

 ### Built with